-For the three months ended March 31, 2010, the Company recognized \$626,000 of income tax expense primarily as a result of the application of ASC 740 to stock-based compensation.
-Exercises of stock options during the three months ended March 31, 2010 resulted in tax deductions for stock-based compensation in excess of expense recorded for such stock options under GAAP, resulting in an income tax benefit of \$622,000.
-The Company recognized the income tax benefit related to the excess tax deductions as an increase to capital in excess of par value, resulting based on ASC 740 in an offsetting charge in the same amount to income tax expense.
-Exercises of stock options in prior periods resulted in \$5,716,000 in tax deductions in excess of expense recorded for such stock options under GAAP.
-Because these excess deductions occurred in periods for which there was no income taxes payable, the tax benefit will not be recognized as an increase to capital in excess deductions are used to reduce income taxes payable.
+For the three and nine months ended September 30, 2010, the Company recognized \$257,000 and \$2,395,000, respectively, of income tax expense primarily as a result of the application of ASC 740 to stock-based compensation.
+Exercises of stock options during the three and nine months ended September 30, 2010 resulted in tax deductions for stock-based compensation in excess of expense recorded for the stock options under GAAP, resulting in income tax benefits of \$160,000 and \$2,278,000, respectively.
+The Company recognized the income tax benefit related to the excess tax deductions as an increase to capital in excess of par value, which based on ASC 740 resulted in an offsetting charge in the same amount to income tax expense.
+Exercises of stock options in prior periods resulted in \$5,716,000 in tax deductions in excess of expense recorded for the stock options under GAAP.
+Because these excess deductions occurred in periods for which there were no income taxes payable, the tax benefit will not be recognized as an increase to capital in excess of par value unless and until the excess deductions are used to reduce income taxes payable.

-For the three months ended March 31, 2010, gross unrecognized tax benefits decreased \$134,000 as a result of settlements with taxing authorities.
+For the three and nine months ended September 30, 2010, gross unrecognized tax benefits decreased by \$278,000 and \$411,000, respectively, as a result of settlements with taxing authorities.
 Because the Company has incurred cumulative net operating losses since inception, all tax years remain open to examination by major jurisdictions.
 An examination of the Company's 2006 federal income tax return was completed in 2009 with no adjustments.
-An examination of the Company's 2007, 2006 and 2005 North Carolina income tax returns was completed during the three months ended March 31, 2010 and did not result in any adjustments that has a material impact on the Company's financial statements for any prior period.
+An examination of the Company's 2007, 2006 and 2005 North Carolina income tax returns was completed in March 2010 and did not result in any adjustments that had a material impact on the Company's financial statements for any period.